JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 * Create a Project to fetch stock trading data and analysis - peak data - bottom data
 * Create a website demo for others to create website themselves.
 * Finish the Dictionary Application.
-* Finish the Package Comparision System.
+* Finish the Package comparison System.
 * Design of Docker
-* Should create a page to list programming language differences to facilite the learning of a new programming language.
+* Should create a page to list programming language differences to facilitate the learning of a new programming language.
 * Apollo Framework.
 * Eclipse MicroProfile
 * YAML file - Good to check more about it - Used in docker composer - Seems okay with configuration file